MathieuMichels/LaTeq/README.md

 Make sure the output is opened and appears as expected.

 ## 🌍 System-wide Installation
+If you used the automatic installer, this step is already completed!

+For manual system-wide installation:
 To use `LaTeq` from anywhere on your system:
 ```bash
 sudo cp LaTeq.sh /usr/local/bin/LaTeq